proxpero/proxpero.github.io/_posts/2017-1-28-generating-text-with-markoff-chains.md

 }
 {% endhighlight %}

-The initializer takes some text and a prefix length, building the chain by scanning through the text, word by word.
-The new prefix will be built by taking the previously constructed prefix, appending the newly encountered word, and dropping the oldest word.
+The initializer needs to take some text and a prefix length.
+But it doesn't store the text: it builds the dictionary by scanning through the text, word by word.
 Think of a window sliding along a line of text.
 As the left most word disappears from view, a new word enters the frame on the right, and that line of visible words forms the new prefix.
 The number of words exposed by the window is determined by the `prefixLength` parameter.

-As the constructor builds the prefix, is also determines the suffix of that prefix.
+As this constructor builds the prefix, is also determines the suffix of that prefix.
 Think of a second window adjacent to the prefix window, sliding along with it on the right, exposing only one word.

+The new prefix will be built by taking the previously constructed prefix, appending the newly encountered word, and dropping the oldest word.

  The suffix is appended to the array of suffixes already found for that prefix, or to an empty array if it's the first one.

 {% highlight swift %}
 public init(text: String, prefixLength: Int) {